There is nothing to display yet, check back soon.

 Music is magic.
 That's how I would define it in a dictionary.
 The music people listen to reflect who they are - their qualities, personalty, interests and so on, but much deeper than that is the subconscious connection between a person and music that makes that person enjoy that song or piece.
 And this mysterious connection is ultimately what has brought the people on this site together, because there is something they love about Taylor Swift's music.

-I listen, as I'm sure we all do, to many, many songs, but when I drive in my Ferrari utility vehicle, (a Toyota Hilux with a Ferrari badge ["It's a mystical bond between man and machine"], but I insist it's a limited edition prototype vehicle) and of all songs one of Taylor's songs starts to play, I'm caught in a moment which I find so hard to explain.
+I listen, as I'm sure we all do, to many, many songs, but when I drive in my Ferrari utility vehicle, (a Toyota Hilux with a Ferrari badge ["It's a mystical bond between man and machine"], which sadly was T-boned and thus is no longer on the road, but replaced with a Mitsubishi Triton to carry on the legacy) and of all songs one of Taylor's songs starts to play, I'm caught in a moment which I find so hard to explain.
 For example, I was driving to a city called Orange (not that the city is important) and I took the scenic route, partially because I like the country scenery and partially because it's quicker than the highway.
 But while I was driving, 'Last Kiss' started playing.
 Immediately I was confronted by a memory of when I liked a girl and we had a last kiss, but as the song continued and the gum trees sailed past as I kept driving, the beautiful voice and the very well composed music just made me shed a tear.
 I don't know why exactly, after all I knew this girl in my memory didn't like me much.
 Is it because somethings haunt me, or is it because at that very moment, for a few seconds, I understood what love is?

 Anyway that's one small experience, but every time I hear Taylor's music, I feel she understands feelings, that she understands love.
 And really, that is what makes someone more than just a massive international music star - it makes that someone a person with great love, care and respect regardless of an individual's circumstances or background.
 I guess what I'm trying to say is that if someone can make beautiful music that appeals to you in any way, and you feel understood, you've got more than a music star, and you are more than a fan.
 You've got special friendship even if you never meet.
 If you can understand this, you're doing alright.